globallightingdata/website/docs/getting-started/create-first-gldf.md

 ### Step 7: Add a Variant

-Last but not least, we will combine all the previously prepared building blocks into a variant.
-We added a simple name and description in English and German in this example.
+Last but not least, we will combine all the previously prepared building blocks into a [Variant](/docs/structure/variant.md).
+We add a simple name and description in English and German in this example.

 The core of every variant is Geometry.
-If you do not have a 3d model, you can base the geometry on the light source within the emitter or define some basic geometry within the XML code.
+If you do not have a 3D model, you can base the geometry on the light source within the [Emitter](/docs/structure/emitters.md) or define some basic geometry within the XML code.
 Basic geometry is called simple geometry, and you can specify it in the general definitions section.
-The following two examples show how to use a 3d model or the light source as a geometry source.
+The following two examples show how to use a 3D model or the light source as a geometry source.

-Uing an emitter for creating the geometry:
+- Using the geometry from [Photometry](/docs/structure/photometries.md):

 ```xml
 <Variant id="var_01">